Regenerative Agriculture is a significant movement in agriculture, but what is it?

 What can a grower or farmer expect.

 Everyone who starts with regenerative agriculture will be starting from a different place, with different needs and different timelines.
-As such each journey will be different.
+As such each journey will be distinct.

 What is known is that whatever path is chosen results are not instantaneous, they accumulate over time.